Reading For Health

 Reading Well

 Reading Well supports you to understand and manage your health and wellbeing using helpful reading.
-Reading Well books are all recommended by health experts, as well as people with lived experience of the conditions and topics covered and their relatives and carers.
-You can be recommended a title by a health professional, or you can take a book out yourself.
-Many of the Reading Well titles are available to borrow as eBooks and audiobooks.
-The scheme is delivered by The Reading Agency, working in partnership with Libraries Connected, with funding from Arts Council England.
+Reading Well books are all recommended by health experts, as well as people with lived experience of the conditions and topics covered (and their relatives and carers).
+They're all available to borrow from the Library, including in many cases as eBooks and audiobooks.

 Here are some of the book lists available: